How to Respond to a Rude Email Professionally (Examples & Tips)

 • Are passive-aggressive.

-However, for the purposes of this blog, we can divide all of these into two categories: active and passive.
+However, for the purposes of this blog, we can divide all of these into two categories: actively and passively rude.

 Actively rude emails are easy to define.
 There’s really no way that an actively unprofessional email leaves you wondering whether the person on the other end crossed a line or not.